moklick/frontend-stuff/README.md

 Frontend stuff
 ========================

-A list of frameworks and plugins I used or want to use when building things on the web.
+A continuously expanded list of frameworks and plugins I used or want to use when building things on the web.
 Mostly Javascript stuff.

 - [UI Frameworks](#ui-frameworks)
 - [Charts](#charts)